basho/basho_docs/source/languages/en/riakee/cookbooks/Multi-Data-Center-Replication-Statistics.md

 ------|------------
-fullsync_enabled {{1.3.0+}} | A list of all sinks that are enabled fullsync_running {{1.3.0+}} | A list of all sinks that are running server_fullsyncs | The number of full-synchronizations that have occurred since the server was started fullsyncs_completed | The number of fullsyncs that have been completed to the specified sink cluster. fullsync_start_time | The time the current fullsink to the specified cluster began. last_fullsync_duration | The duration (in seconds) of the last completed fullsync.
+fullsync_enabled {{1.3.0+}} | A list of all sinks that are enabled fullsync_running {{1.3.0+}} | A list of all sinks that are running server_fullsyncs | The number of fullsync operations that have occurred since the server was started fullsyncs_completed | The number of fullsyncs that have been completed to the specified sink cluster. fullsync_start_time | The time the current fullsink to the specified cluster began. last_fullsync_duration | The duration (in seconds) of the last completed fullsync.